sentioxyz/docs/best-practices/best-way-to-manage-nodejs.md

+---
-# 🔍 Best Way To Manage nodejs
+title: 🔍 Best Way To Manage nodejs
+categorySlug: best-practices
+hidden: false
+---

 It is very common that you have multiple versions of nodejs.
 In this case, we recommend using [nvm](https://github.com/nvm-sh/nvm) to manage the node versions.